life through the lens

 The flag of the Sovereign Military Order of Malta.

 The Sovereign Military Order of Malta is a sovereign subject of international law.
-The Order has its own government, an independent magistracy, diplomatic relations with 104 countries and has Permanent Observer status at the United Nations - Rome
+The Order has its own government, an independent magistracy, diplomatic relations with over 100 countries and has Permanent Observer status at the United Nations - Rome

 The Order also has its own constitution, passports, stamps and mints its own coins known as the Scudo (1 Scudo = 0.24 Euro) - Rome